dmcglinn/quant_methods/syllabus.md

 has done for this or any other class or project, either in whole or in part, is a violation of the honor code, even if the work is revised.

-**_OAKS_** - OAKS, including Gradebook, will be used for this course throughout the semester to provide the syllabus and class materials and grades for each assignment, which will be regularly posted.
+**_OAKS_** - OAKS, including Gradebook, will be used for this course throughout the semester to provide the syllabus, turning in assignments, and grades for each assignment, which will be regularly posted.
 The official course webpage will be used for disseminating lecture materials.

 **_Inclement Weather, Pandemic or Substantial Interruption of Instruction_** -
 If in-person classes are suspended, faculty will announce to their students a